RPeterson4/CS121-Work/BayesDist/PoisGamm.md

 The Gamma Posterior Distribution of $\lambda|X_i$ is then:

 <center>$\lambda|x_1,x_2,...,x_n \sim Gamma(s+\sum\limits_{i=1}^nx_i,r+n)$</center>

+Note that the prior and posterior are both part of the same family, namely the Gamma Distribution, and as such are conjugate distributions.

 The mean and variance for the Gamma Posterior of $\lambda|X_i$ can be calculated as: